microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 ![Deprecated extensions showing a migrate button](images/publishing-extension/deprecated-migrate.png)

-In order to mark your extension as deprecated please reach out to us by commenting [here](https://github.com/microsoft/vscode-discussions/discussions/1).
+In order to mark your extension as deprecated, please reach out to us by commenting [here](https://github.com/microsoft/vscode-discussions/discussions/1).

 > **Note:** For now the extension will not be rendered as deprecated in the Marketplace.
 Support for this will come later.